-3.1 In this Professional Standard:

-'Accrued Benefit' means the amount of a benefit to which the member has an absolute or potential entitlement that is attributable to past membership or service to the relevant date, where the apportionment is in accordance with Professional Standard 402 (Determination of Accrued Benefits for Defined Benefit Superannuation Funds).
+- 3.1 In this Professional Standard: - 'AASB 13' means the Australian Accounting Standards Board's accounting standard AASB 13 (Fair Value Measurement). - 'Accrued Benefit' means the amount of a benefit to which the member has an absolute or potential entitlement that is attributable to past membership or service to the relevant date, where the apportionment is in accordance with Professional Standard 402 (Determination of Accrued Benefits for Defined Benefit Superannuation Funds).

-'Actuarial Value' means the present value of a future payment, making allowance for the probability of survival to the date on which the benefit falls due, and for the expected (or, where appropriate, notional) investment return which may be earned during that period.

-'APRA' means the Australian Prudential Regulation Authority (or its successors from time to time).

-'Code' means the Code of Professional Conduct of the Institute.

-'Defined Benefit Pension' has the same meaning given in SIS Regulation 9.04E or SPS 160 (where SPS 160 applies to the Investigation).

-'Defined Benefit Superannuation Fund' has the same meaning as applies to 'defined benefit fund' for the purposes of SIS Regulations or SPS 160 (where SPS 160 applies to the Investigation).
-The term includes:

-- (a) any Fund from which one or more Defined Benefit Pensions are paid, where those pensions are not fully backed by annuity contracts or otherwise fully insured; and - (b) a defined benefit sub-fund where so required by SIS Regulations or SPS 160 (as applicable).

-'Discretion' is the right provided under the Trust Deed for the Fund Sponsor and/or Trustee to vary the amount of a benefit or employee contribution or to vary the mode of payment of a benefit.

-'Effective Date' means the date of the valuation of the assets and liabilities of the Fund.
+- 'Actuarial Value' means the present value of a future payment, making allowance for the probability of survival to the date on which the benefit falls due, and for the expected (or, where appropriate, notional) investment return which may be earned during that period. - 'Applicable Services' means Services that are designated in an Institute Professional Standard or Practice Guideline as being Applicable Services. - 'APRA' means the Australian Prudential Regulation Authority (or its successors from time to time). - 'Code' means the Code of Conduct of the Institute. - 'Defined Benefit Pension' has the same meaning given in SIS Regulation 9.04E or SPS 160 (where SPS 160 applies to the Investigation). - 'Defined Benefit Superannuation Fund' has the same meaning as applies to 'defined benefit fund' for the purposes of SIS Regulations or SPS 160 (where SPS 160 applies to the Investigation).
+The term includes: - (a) any Fund from which one or more Defined Benefit Pensions are paid, where those pensions are not fully backed by annuity contracts or otherwise fully insured; and - (b) a defined benefit sub-fund where so required by SIS Regulations or SPS 160 (as applicable). - 'Disciplinary Scheme' means the document of that name prepared by the Institute setting out the rules and procedures governing professional discipline of a Member, as amended by Council from time to time. - 'Discretion' is the right provided under the Trust Deed for the Fund Sponsor and/or Trustee to vary the amount of a benefit or employee contribution or to vary the mode of payment of a benefit. - 'Effective Date' means the date of the valuation of the assets and liabilities of the Fund.

+'Eligible Actuary' means:

-'Every Three Years' means the Member must also consider, document and include in the Report, as appropriate, the particular matter where it has not been included in any previous Report having an Effective Date within three years of the Effective Date of the Report, or in the case of self-insurance matters, in a previous report on self-insurance matters having an effective date within three years of the Effective Date of the Report.
+- (a) a Fellow or Accredited Member of the Institute; or - (b) a Member who is eligible to act in an actuarial capacity pursuant to a requirement under legislation. - 'Every Three Years' means the Member must also consider, document and include in the Report, as appropriate, the particular matter where it has not been included in any previous Report having an Effective Date within three years of the Effective Date of the Report, or in the case of self-insurance matters, in a previous report on self-insurance matters having an effective date within three years of the Effective Date of the Report.